Days to Expiry — Options Portfolio Tracker logo

 • You only sell puts on stocks you want to own

-Deep dive: Read our complete cash-secured puts playbook for DTE optimization and risk management.
+Deep dive: Read our complete cash-secured puts playbook for worked examples, DTE optimization, and risk management.
+New to selling puts entirely?
+Start with the beginner income guide to selling cash-secured puts.

 Strategy 2: Covered Calls (Income on Stocks You Own)